ice799/memprof/README.md

 Memprof can also do very lightweight function call tracing to figure out which system and library calls are happening in your code.

+Memprof currently only works on Ruby 1.8 in a 64 bits system.
+See the compatibility section below.

 # Installation

     gem install memprof